icinganalysis/icinganalysis.github.io/content/NACA-TN-2904 Figure 15 Investigators.md

 I have not found biographies of either investigator.
-Here are listings from worldcat.org of their publications (the listings on ntrs.nasa.gov are rather incomplete for these authors).
+Here are listings from worldcat.org of their publications (the listings on ntrs.nasa.gov are incomplete for these authors).

 Hellen Gallager: [worldcat.org](https://www.worldcat.org/search?q=au=%22Gallagher%2C%20Helen%20M.%22)